 RAISED FOR EVERY £ SPENT ON FUNDRAISING

-OF EVERY £ DONATED SPENT ON UK RUNNING COSTS
+OF EVERY £ DONATED SPENT ON GENERAL SUPPORT COSTS

 Money for emergencies

 When an emergency breaks – such as an earthquake, an epidemic or a conflict – MSF can respond immediately.
 This is because we encourage donors to give unrestricted funds, which means we can spend them where the need is greatest.

 Thanks to the generosity of our donors, MSF has a significant emergency reserve fund.
 This means there is no delay in mobilising, no wait for government funds to be released and no lag as donation appeals are launched; we can act immediately and then replenish this fund with new donations.